 H. Emergency Leave for Serious Family Illness:

-1. Emergency Leave:

-a) Emergency leave may be granted to an employee, without loss of pay, for health emergency requiring doctors care of an immediate family member whom is seriously ill a) The definition of immediate family includes, but not limited to, employees spouse, children, mother, father, brother or sister.
-To also include members of non-traditional family (step-mother, step-father, step-children, etc.)
+- 1. Emergency Leave: - a) Emergency leave may be granted to an employee, without loss of pay, for health emergency requiring doctors care of an immediate family member whom is seriously ill.

 2. Immediate Family: